delocalizer/streammd/docs/devel-notes.md

 * PFL "The Pitchfork" project layout is used
 * .cxx is used for c++ source.
 * .h is used for header files.
+* external/xxHash/Makefile was edited to comment out the install and uninstall targets, and provide a no-op distdir target

 ## Release